Home • Welcome to ALSO!

 Legislative Activity on Treaties … [U.S. Senate] — Information on treaties received, treaties on the executive calendar, treaties approved, and other treaty status actions, by the Senate in the current session of Congress.

-Treaty Actions … [U.S. State Department, Office of Treaty Affairs] — Summarized information on treaty actions month-by-month for each year.
-Status information on treaties is also published in a special section of every fourth-to-sixth issue of the State Department’s weekly magazine, Dispatch.
+Treaty Actions: … [U.S. State Dep’t, Off. of Treaty Affairs] — Summarized information on treaty actions month-by-month for each year.

 Digest of Treaties of Interest to the U.S. Fish and Wildlife Service … Treaties between the United States and other countries, on subjects connected with functions of the Fish and Wildlife Service, are briefly described, and various related sources (such as public laws implementing treaties) are cited, but links to treaty texts and related sources are not provided.